KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 ## 5. Basic Tools (Stubs)

 ### What We're Doing
-Creating stub implementations of all four tools (search, SQL, RAG, weather) that return mock data.
-The weather stub specifically uses an MCP connection to demonstrate MCP compatibility; live OpenWeather calls remain optional and can be enabled later with an API key.
+Creating stub implementations of all four tools (search, SQL, RAG, market data) that return mock data.
+The market data stub uses an MCP connection to demonstrate MCP compatibility; live Financial Modeling Prep (FMP) calls remain optional and can be enabled later with an API key.
 This allows testing the agent flow before implementing real tool logic.

 ### Why This Matters
 - **Early Testing:** Can test agent orchestration without external APIs